- What other names is Green Tea known by?

 - Heart disease.
 Population studies suggest that drinking three or more cups of green tea daily is linked to a decreased risk of death from heart disease or any cause.

 - Leukemia.
 Population research suggests that Taiwanese people who drink higher amounts of green tea have a lower risk of developing leukemia.
+Other population research shows that Chinese people who drink at least one cup of green tea for at least 20 years have a lower risk of developing leukemia.

 - Metabolic syndrome.
 Early research suggests that taking 1000 mg of green tea extract daily or drinking four cups of green tea daily for 8 weeks does not improve blood pressure, cholesterol levels, or blood sugar in obese people with metabolic syndrome.

 - Gum disease (periodontal disease).
 Chewing candy that contains green tea extract seems to control plaque build-up on the teeth and reduce gum swelling.
 Also population research suggests that drinking green tea is linked with a reduced risk of gum disease.
+Also, applying a gel containing green tea extract improves symptoms in people with long-term gum disease.

 - Other conditions.